-1.2 Implications
+1.2.
+Implications

-- Establishing a Language Unit - Budgetary constraints and implications in terms of translation services - Translation challenges for scientific terminology - Promote/raise awareness on the policy internally to ensure compliance
+- The Strategic Communications Unit within the CSIRwill be responsible for managing all language related matters - Budgetary constraints and implications in terms of translation services - Translation challenges for scientific terminology - Promote/raise awareness on the policy internally to ensure compliance

-1.3 Benefits
+1.3.
+Benefits

-Opportunity for increased visibility and awareness of the organisation's role in improving the lives of South Africans

-- Elevating the status and advance the use of indigenous languages of historically diminished use and status - Providing guidance to both internal and external stakeholders on the CSIR's Language Policy - Ensuring communication that contributes positively to the CSIR brand image and is aligned with the organisational mandate and all applicable legislation - · Cost-effective approach to communication, while giving effect to legislation
+- Opportunity for increased visibility and awareness of the organisation's role in improving the lives of South Africans - Elevating the status and advance the use of indigenous languages of historically diminished use and status - Providing guidance to both internal and external stakeholders on the CSIR's Language Policy - Ensuring communication that contributes positively to the CSIR brand image and is aligned with the organisational mandate and all applicable legislation - Cost-effective approach to communication, while giving effect to legislation

-1.4 Regulatory framework
+1.4.
+Regulatory framework

-- · Section 6 of the Constitution of the Republic of South Africa (No. 108 of 1996) - The Use of Official Languages Act (No. 12 of 2012) ("UOLA"), as well as the Regulations issued thereunder - The Scientific Research Council Act (No. 46 of 1988) - The Public Finance Management Act (No. 1 of 1999) ("PFMA"), as well as the Treasury Regulations issued thereunder - The Promotion of Access to Information Act ("PAIA") (No. 2 of 2000) - · South African Language Practitioners' Council Act (No. 8 of 2014)
+- Section 6 of the Constitution of the Republic of South Africa (No. 108 of 1996) - The Use of Official Languages Act (No. 12 of 2012) ("UOLA"), as well as the Regulations issued thereunder - The Scientific Research Council Act (No. 46 of 1988) - The Public Finance Management Act (No. 1 of 1999) ("PFMA"), as well as the Treasury Regulations issued thereunder - The Promotion of Access to Information Act ("PAIA") (No. 2 of 2000) - South African Language Practitioners' Council Act (No. 8 of 2014)

-1.5 Links to other documents/policies
+1.5.
+Links to other documents/policies

-- · CSIR Conditions of Service
+- CSIR Conditions of Service

 - CSIR Approval Framework

 - CSIR Recruitment Policy

 - CSIR Procurement Policy

 - CSIR Branding Policy

-- · CSIR Media and Communication Policy
+- CSIR Media and Communication Policy

 - CSIR PAIA Manual

 - CSIR Annual Report

-1.6 Stakeholders
+1.6.
+Stakeholders

-- The Department of Science and Technology ("DST") as Executive Authority - The Department of Arts and Culture as custodian of UOLA - · The Pan South African Language Board (PanSALB) - · Citizens of South Africa - All clients of the CSIR - All CSIR employees, in particular the following functions: - o The CSIR Board as Accounting Authority - o The CSIR Executive Management Committee - CSIR Strategic Alliances and Communication - The CSIR Deputy Information Office for purposes of PAIA
+- The Department of Science and Technology ("DST") as Executive Authority - The Department of Arts and Culture as custodian of UOLA - The Pan South African Language Board (PanSALB) - Citizens of South Africa - All clients of the CSIR - All CSIR employees, in particular the following functions:

+- The CSIR Board as Accounting Authority - o The CSIR Executive Management Committee - o CSIR Strategic Alliances and Communication - The CSIR Deputy Information Office for purposes of PAIA